 Additionally, in probably the most extensive writing on the topic of suffering, Saint John Paul II wrote, “Christ sanctified suffering by making it a means to attain salvation through His love.”

 Therefore, by God’s grace, through our suffering, we can be partners in God’s work of redemption.
 While this teaching is hard to hear, it actually produces good news.
-This concept means that your suffering is not pointless.
+Because what it means is that your suffering is not pointless.
 It has a point – to help save souls.
 Now, we can view suffering in a whole new light.
 Whatever your current plight is (cancer, poverty, stress, loss of loved one, etc.) you can actually take it and use it for good by simply telling God that you unite your suffering to Christ’s suffering in order to save souls – your own and others.

 While this teaching can be immensely helpful to people who suffer, sadly, we see how most use their suffering in the opposite direction.
 Rather than use it for the good of others, most use their suffering for small rewards of the self.
 Studies in psychology reveals that people often use their suffering for attention or personal gain.
 In other words, people turn their suffering inward towards their self so they can selfishly have the spotlight on themselves rather than using it to help others.
 We can see clear examples in which Jesus tells us not to play the self-pity or “woe is me” victim card.
 He, in fact, instructs those who suffer through fasting to not draw attention to themselves by keeping their appearance as if they aren’t suffering (see Matthew 6: 16-18).